srabhine/projet_modelisation_image_captioning/README.md

 ## This repository is an implementation of the paper "Towards Unsupervised Remote Sensing Image Captioning and Retrieval with Pre-Trained Language Models"

-Disclaimer: If you want more precision about the code I have commented all the steps
+Disclaimer: If you want more precision about the code I have commented all the steps in the notebook

 ## Introduction